 Recipe: Peanut Butter & Banana Ice Cream for Dogs!

 New England summers can be so weird.
 Last week we were suffering through a heat wave, then this week we’ve had some nights that got so chilly I broke out wool socks and a hoodie.
 We don’t have air conditioning, which most of the time is no big deal but, as you can imagine, can make getting through heat waves a bit tough.
 I’m always on the lookout for fun ways to help keep my dogs cool during the heat of the summer.
-I’ve purchased them doggy ice cream from our local grocery store in the past, and both Kitsune and Fenrir really liked it.
+I’ve purchased them doggy ice cream from our local grocery store in the past, and both KitsuneOpens in a new tab. and FenrirOpens in a new tab. really liked it.
 During last week’s heat wave I decided to break out my ice cream machine and try my hand at making them homemade ice cream – because why not!?

 Making Homemade Treats For My Dogs